YouTube video link on this topic is shared below:

-Criminal liability has been defined by lexicon dictionary as something wherein there are accountability and responsibility to another by the ways of legal criminal sanction[1].
-The term criminal responsibility refers to a person's ability to understand his or her conduct at the time a crime is committed.
-In other words, what a person is thinking when he commits a crime, or what result is anticipated or expected when a crime is committed.
-Laws define crimes in terms of an act or omission (actus reas) and a mental state (mens reas).
+The lexicon dictionary has defined criminal liability as something wherein there is accountability and responsibility to another by way of legal criminal sanction[1].
+The term criminal responsibility refers to a person's ability to understand his or her conduct when a crime is committed.
+In other words, what a person thinks when he commits a crime, or what result is anticipated or expected when a crime is committed.
+Laws define crimes as an act or omission (actus reas) and a mental state (mens reas).
 Criminal responsibility relates to the mental state element of a crime.

-The general rule of criminal liability is that it primarily attaches to the person who actually commits an offence and it is only such person that can be held guilty and punished for the offence.
-But according to Section 34 when a criminal act is done by several persons, in furtherance of the common intention of all, each of such person is liable for that act in the same manner as if it were done by him alone.
+The general rule of criminal liability is that it primarily attaches to the person who actually commits an offence, and only such person can be held guilty and punished for the offence.
+But according to Section 3(5), when several persons do a criminal act in furtherance of the common intention of all, each such person is liable for that act in the same manner as if it were done by him alone.

-Section 34 deals with a situation, where an offence requires a particular criminal intention or knowledge and is committed by several persons.
-Each of them who join the act with such knowledge or intention is liable in the same way as if it were done by him alone with that intention or knowledge.
+Section 3(5) deals with a situation where an offence requires a particular criminal intention or knowledge and is committed by several persons.
+Each of them who joins the act with such knowledge or intention is liable in the same way as if it were done by him alone with that intention or knowledge.
 The liability of individuals under this circumstance is called Joint Liability.
-The principle of Joint Liability defined in section 34 is as follows:
+The principle of Joint Liability defined in section 3 (5) is as follows:

 Principles: